 Maya Angelou Elementary is, of course, named after the influential and multi-talented writer, Maya Angelou.
 Angelou is famous for works such as I Know Why the Caged Bird Sings, Pronominal Woman, and On the Pulse of Morning, the poem she read at President Bill Clinton’s 1993 inauguration.
 For the school’s dedication ceremony, Angelou sent a signed poster that is now displayed for guests to see when they enter the building.

 Angelou Elementary is home to the district’s Two-Way Dual Language Program.
 Implemented at the school in 2004, the program is designed to teach students how to learn, think, communicate, read and write in both English and Spanish.
-The program begins in kindergarten and continues through middle school.
+The program begins in kindergarten and continues through eighth grade at McLoughlin Middle School.
 Classrooms, as much as possible, are composed of an equal number of English and Spanish speaking students.
-The inaugural class of Dual Language students is currently in eighth grade.

-Angelou Elementary is home to a 2010 Staff Achievement Grant winner, Elisabeth Copsey.
-Advanced Pediatric Dentistry and Kadlec Clinic are the school's PEAK!
-Partners.
+Angelou Elementary is home to a 2010 Staff Achievement Award winner, Elisabeth Copsey.

 Our goal is to make Angelou Elementary a safe, nurturing, first-class learning environment for all students.
 This can best be accomplished by a team effort of parents, teachers, other school staff, and eager hard working learners.
 Together we can develop an educational environment that nurtures each of our children and allows them to move toward their potential.
 We urge you to become involved in the school and its activities so that together we can demonstrate to your child the importance and significance of a successful school experience.